Ranked Choice Voting

 Gives voters more voice and choice — by allowing them to rank their choices

-When used as an “instant runoff” to elect a single candidate like a mayor or a governor, RCV helps elect a candidate that better reflects the support of a majority of voters.
-When used as a form of proportional representation voting to elect more than one candidate in multi-seat elections for a city council or school board, RCV helps to more fairly represent the full spectrum of voters.
+With ranked choice voting, voters can rank as many candidates as they want in their order of preference.
+When used as an “instant runoff” to elect a single seat office like mayor or governor, ranked-choice voting helps elect a candidate that better reflects the support of a majority of voters.
+When used in multi-seat elections as a form of proportional representation voting to elect more than one candidate for a city council or school board, ranked choice voting helps to more fairly represent the full spectrum of voters.

-I support the use of ranked-choice voting for single-seat statewide executive office – like Governor, Attorney General, Treasurer – as well as for elected Mayors and for President.
+• I support the use of ranked-choice voting (RCV) for single-seat statewide executive office – like Governor, Attorney General, and Treasurer – as well as for elected Mayors, U.S. Senate and President

-I also support the use of ranked-choice voting for municipal, school, college, county and special-district elections.
+• I support the use of proportional ranked-choice voting (PRCV) for multi-seat municipal, school, college, county and special-district elections

 Ranked choice voting is already in use in Alameda and San Francisco counties in the Bay Area, and in other cities and counties around the United States. (see videos to right)